 E1 Creating a Risk Control Log

-The concept of offshore renewable installations (OREI) and potential risk is accepted and therefore developers will be expected to manage risk by the identification, application and proven worth of risk controls
+The concept of offshore renewable installations (OREI) and potential risk is accepted and therefore developers will be expected to manage risk by the identification, application and proven worth of risk controls.

+Annex G Table 29 provides a list of example risk controls (see also MGN 543 Annex 4

 E.1.1 Background

-OREI are in an environment where there are already considerable controls and mitigations (comprising rules, risk controls, risk mitigations and emergency plans) in place to manage risk.
+OREIs are in an environment where there are already considerable controls and mitigations (comprising rules, risk controls, risk mitigations and emergency plans) in place to manage risk.
 The developer is responsible for:

 interfacing with these existing controls and mitigations